paolofromfar/AI4Lobbying/README.md

 # AI4Lobbying
-AI project to help ethical lobbying -
-Final project for the Building AI course
+AI project to help ethical lobbying - Building AI course project

 ## Summary

 AI4Lobbying collects all available data from EU institutions on a specific subject.
 It establishes links between Members of the European Parliament and their expressed votes to create a map of interests.
+It is my Building AI course project.